-She had been in a strange but happy mood all week, ever since their narrow escape from the Darvaan, a hostile race who had appeared bent on destroying them for no other reason then the fact that they were there.
+She'd been in a strange but happy mood all week, ever since their narrow escape from the Darvaan, a hostile race who'd appeared bent on destroying them for no other reason than the fact that they were there.
 Chakotay had stood back a little and watched her, having seen this change before.
 Whenever they had a close call, Kathryn always bounced back with what could almost be described as overkill.
 It was as if she needed to reaffirm life, prove to herself that she was alive and convince herself and the crew that she was happy and on top of everything.
 Whenever this occurred, she was always more attentive to him, inviting him for dinner and generally including him in areas of her life normally off limits to him.
-Usually within a further week, she would revert back to normal and carry on as if nothing had changed.
+Usually within a further week, she'd revert back to normal and carry on as if nothing had changed.

-The dress she wore was one he hadn't seen before but he knew it was also one he would never forget.
+The dress she wore was one he hadn't seen before but he knew it was also one he'd never forget.
 It was black satin and it flowed around her to just below the knee.
 It could barely be described as respectable and just about covered what should not have been shown.
-The fabric seemed to have a mind of it’s own and it’s thoughts took it to every curve on Kathryn's body, hugging them tightly.
-As they danced slowly, she had pressed against his chest with the result that Chakotay had a perfect view down the front of the plunging neckline and that view was one that made controlling himself almost impossible.
+The fabric seemed to have a mind of its own and its thoughts took it to every curve on Kathryn's body, hugging them tightly.
+As they danced slowly, she'd pressed against his chest, with the result that Chakotay had a perfect view down the front of the plunging neckline and that view was one that made controlling himself almost impossible.

 Kathryn was quite drunk and they both knew it.
 She swayed gently, using her lack of balance as an excuse to hold onto his arm.
-They stood against the surround of the balcony and he watched her face as she gazed up at the full moon, thinking she had never looked more beautiful to him than she did at that precise moment.
+They stood against the balustrade and he watched her face as she gazed up at the full moon, thinking she'd never looked more beautiful to him than she did at that precise moment.

 Without conscious thought, he found himself leaning towards her and as she turned to him, he brushed his lips gently across hers.
 For a moment, one sweet moment, she stayed in place and returned the kiss, even deepening it until she felt his arm go around her, then almost as if someone had dumped cold water over her, she pulled away, her face angry now.

 "Just what the hell was that?"
-She leaned against the balcony now for balance.
+She leaned against the railing now for balance.

 "Did I ask for it?"
 She got no further and suddenly found her anger overpowered by his as he rubbed at his face.